-Mixed discipline student teams spend Monday through Friday in their host communities.
+Mixed discipline student teams arrive on Sunday or Monday, and spend a week in their host communities.
 Activities vary, and typically include presentations from community residents, participation in community activities, visits to community agencies and resources, interactions with local health care professionals, and interactive learning exercises or group projects.
-The experience concludes either Thursday evening or Friday morning with a wrap-up, reflection and evaluation session.
-Past hosts have included rural, American Indian, Hmong, Latino, and multicultural urban communities.
+The experience concludes either Thursday evening or Friday with a wrap-up, reflection and evaluation session.
+Past hosts have included rural, American Indian, Hmong, Somali, Amish, and multicultural urban communities.

 After participating in the program, students have reported feeling better prepared to make decisions about their future careers and where they might like to practice their professions.
-In addition, they have enjoyed the chance to work with students from other disciplines and experience being a member of an interdisciplinary team.
+In addition, they have enjoyed the chance to work with students from other disciplines and experience being a member of an interprofessional team.

 Eligibility and Application Process: